VictoriaMetrics/prometheus-benchmark/README.md

 After that go to `http://localhost:8428/targets` in order to see which metrics are collected by the benchmark.
 See [monitoring docs](#monitoring) for details.

-After the benchmark is complete, run the following command for removing prometheus-benchmark components from Kuberntes:
+After the benchmark is complete, run the following command for removing prometheus-benchmark components from Kubernetes:

 ```bash
 make delete
 ```

 By default the `prometheus-benchmark` is deployed in `vm-benchmark` Kubernetes namespace.
-The namespace can be overriden via `NAMESPACE` environment variable.
+The namespace can be overridden via `NAMESPACE` environment variable.
 For example, the following command starts the `prometheus-benchmark` chart in `foobar` k8s namespace:

 ```bash